Helping Federal Employees and Annuitants Understand Their Benefits

 FEHB Program

-The Federal Employees Health Benefit (FEHB) Program provides comprehensive health care coverage for federal employees, annuitants, and their families.
+The Federal Employees Health Benefit (FEHB) and the Postal Service Benefits Plan programs provide comprehensive health care coverage for federal employees, annuitants, and their families.
 There is a wide selection of plans to choose from including, "Consumer-Driven and High Deductible plans that offer catastrophic risk protection with higher deductibles, health savings/reimbursable accounts and lower premiums, or Fee-for-Service (FFS) plans, and their Preferred Provider Organizations (PPO), or Health Maintenance Organizations (HMO) if you live (or sometimes if you work) within the area serviced by the plan."
 There is an open season each year for participants to review and choose other plans if desired.
 A Self-Plus-One option is now available.

 Note: The Postal Service Health Benefits (PSHB) Program will replace Federal Employees Health Benefit (FEHB) Program coverage for eligible Postal Service employees, Postal Service annuitants, and their eligible family members starting in 2025.
 One of the key elements of this new plan is the requirement for those under a certain age to sign up for Medicare Part B to retain their PSHB health care coverage in retirement.
 This requirement could be added to federal employee’s FEHB Plans down the road.